Travel TipsÂ

 The tour ended in a futuristic underground food hall and gift shop next to an elevator up to the visitor’s center.
 With little time to peruse, we quickly made our way to Alamogordo for an afternoon at White Sands National Park, stopping first for burritos from Carniceria San Juan De Los Lagos, a local southwest drive-thru in Carlsbad.

-In retrospect, we should have driven straight to El Paso and gotten a hotel near the airport for the night.
-I aimed to see as much as possible and was probably in denial.
-I had wanted to explore Las Cruces, having heard it’s a cute and eclectic city.
-We were drained but made our final stop at a whimsical bar, Vintage Wines.
+Las Cruces is a cute and eclectic city.
+We were drained but made our final stop at a whimsical wine bar in town, Vintage Wines.
 We listened to live, local music and enjoyed wine and pistachios (apparently a staple of the area).
 Then, once again, we crashed at our rental until abruptly waking up at 6 am to drive another hour to the El Paso Airport.

-Visiting four national parks in four days was a fantastic whirlwind, although far from perfect.
-There were long drives, changing of plans, and problem-solving with few resources.
-My dad and I had a lot to reflect on, and with so much time together, we had no excuse but to have some much-needed, difficult conversations.
+Visiting four national parks in four days was a fantastic whirlwind.
+There were long drives, changing plans, and problems solved.
+My dad and I had a lot to reflect on during our Texas-New Mexico road trip.
+With so much time together, we had no excuse but to have some much-needed, difficult conversations.
 But travel shouldn’t be about ignoring discomfort.
 Every beautiful space has faced hardships; it’s just a part of being on Earth.
 Suppose we allow ourselves to feel it all, like the thrill of exploring a new place and the sadness upon learning that its longstanding inhabitants lost their home.
 When we consider the full picture, we’re one step closer to preventing humankind from repeating tragic mistakes while gaining an appreciation for the vulnerable beauty of our world.

 My and my dad’s Spotify blend playlist may have been right; maybe we are only 30% alike.
 But the other 70% is full of opportunities to explore our differing perspectives and gain deeper connection and understanding.
 That’s a lot to wrangle for one road trip, huh?